CEO of China's Ant Group steps down

 Simon Hu has been replaced as CEO by Ant Group executive Eric Jing, according to the company's updated website, just months after Chinese authorities pulled the plug on the company's colossal Hong Kong IPO.

-"The Ant Group Board of Directors has accepted Mr. Simon Hu's resignation request, due to personal reasons," Ant's spokesperson said in a statement.
+"The Ant Group Board of Directors has accepted Mr. Simon Hu's resignation request, due to personal reasons," a spokesperson said in a statement.

+New CEO Jing also previously held the role from 2016 to 2019.

 Tech tycoon Jack Ma's Alibaba, China's largest online shopping portal, has been in the crosshairs of authorities in recent months over concerns of its reach into the daily finances of ordinary Chinese people.